craftercms/docs/source/new-ia/by-role/developer/working-with-sass.rst

 |

-CrafterCMS does not directly support Sass and compiling to CSS, but, you can use any UI toolchain you wish to compile to CSS.
+CrafterCMS does not directly compile Sass to CSS, but, you can use any UI toolchain you wish to compile to CSS.

 When working with Sass in CrafterCMS, you can do the following to compile your Sass code to CSS then commit the built CSS file to Studio: